metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

    A "deploy failed" state indicates that the deployment failed, and additional details as to why can be retrieved from the "last_error" fiend in the JSON document.
-With newer versions of ironic, greater granularity can be observed by also refering the "deploy_step" field, however this is a relatively new feature in ironic and the information provided is fairly broad as of the time this document was written.
+With newer versions of ironic, greater granularity can be observed by also referring the "deploy_step" field, however this is a relatively new feature in ironic and the information provided is fairly broad as of the time this document was written.

-### How to unprovision a baremetal node
+### How to deprovision a baremetal node

-A provisioned, or "active" baremetal node can be unprovisioned by sending a state change request to the ironic api.
+A provisioned, or "active" baremetal node can be deprovisioned by sending a state change request to the ironic api.
 This request will move the baremetal node through the "cleaning" process which ironic utilizes to erase the contents of the disks.
 This can be a time intensive process,